 Influenza is one of the most common vaccine-preventable diseases in Australia.
 While reported cases are significantly higher than what they were this time last year, vaccination rates are slipping.

-There were 30,404 reported cases of influenza from January–March this year, compared to 18,584 during the same time period last year.
-With 39,230 cases reported to date in 2024, there has been a significant spike in cases over the last few weeks.
+There were 72,469 reported cases of influenza from January to 30 May this year compared to 66,073 cases in the same period last year – with a significant spike in cases over the last few weeks.

-As we approach World Immunisation Week (24–30 April 2024), here’s how pharmacists can help to protect the community this season.
+As influenza cases are rising rapidly, here’s how pharmacists can help to protect the community this season.

 Children are undervaccinated and frequently hospitalised.
 How can this cohort be reached?